ranibasna/Reproducible-research-with-R-/docs/Git.md

 * you see a star beside the branch you are currently inside.

 !!!Note
     You may want to work with others on the new branch, this is beyond our course scope.
 However,  you can create a remote branch.
-Similar to what we before, we need to tell that we add a rempte branch.
-In the follwoing commands we create and push a copy of the local branch to the remote repo.
+Similar to what we did before, we need to tell git that we added a remote branch.
+In the following commands, we create and push a copy of the local branch to the remote repo.

             $ git remote add new_branch-remote-repo `github url`